-Step 3: Grievance Committee- If the previous steps do not resolve the issue, the employee has the right to ask for a hearing before the Personnel Committee which shall forward its recommendation to Conference Executive Committee.
-Conference Executive Committee's evaluation and resolution of the problem will be considered final and binding.
+Step 3: Grievance Committee- If the previous steps do not resolve the issue, the employee has the right to ask for a hearing before the Administrative Committee.
+The Committee's evaluation and resolution of the problem will be considered final and binding.

-318 SEXUAL HARASSMENT POLICY
+SEXUAL HARASSMENT POLICY